dodecaphonic/dodecaphonic.github.io/_posts/2022-02-02-confident-ruby-in-the-presence-of-nil.markdown

 end
 ```

-It completely hides what the method actually does, and you might have trouble understanding that this is all for checking for the presence of values.
-The guard clause in the original version is _definitely_ better.
+It completely hides what the method does, and you might have trouble understanding that this is all for checking for the presence of values.
+The guard clause in the original version is _markedly_ better.

 How does Haskell solve this?
 After all, if writing code in that language were anything like the sample above, people wouldn't think it's so great.
-Fortunately, there are a few ways to make it nicer.
+Fortunately, there are a few ways to make the core of the code clearer.
 We'll go over some of them.

 The first requires special syntax called ["Do notation"][donotation]: